M-Devika/cybersecurity--journey/01-network-packet-analysis/day-04-https-analysis/analysis.md

 TLS Extensions
 Packet Direction
 Encrypted Application Data
-TCP Port
 ```

-This shows that encryption does not make network traffic invisible.
-Instead, it protects the contents of the communication while certain protocol metadata remains observable.
+This shows that encryption protects the contents of communication while certain protocol metadata remains observable.

+From a packet-analysis perspective, this metadata can help identify the protocol, understand connection behavior, and distinguish handshake traffic from encrypted application-data traffic.

 ---